davepinch/pinchy.cc/content/sites/stars.astro.illinois.edu/sow/edasich.md

 author: Jim Kaler
 excerpt: >-
-  Edasich (Iota Draconis) is but one of two planet-hosting stars that have proper names, the other Errai (Gamma Cephei).
-STARS by Jim Kaler of: Edasich
+  Edasich (Iota Draconis) is but one of two planet-hosting stars that have proper names, the other Errai (Gamma Cephei). stars by jim kaler of: Edasich
 type: website
 url: /stars.astro.illinois.edu/sow/edasich.html/
 website: "http://stars.astro.illinois.edu/sow/edasich.html"